grafana/grafana-starter-panel/README.md

 # Simple React Panel

-This is just a stub to show how to create a basic visualization plugin
+This is just a stub to show how you can create a basic visualization plugin.

 To work with this plugin run:
 ```